sr99622/libonvif/README.md

 BUILD ON WINDOWS

-The reccommended method for building libonvif on Windows is to use a conda environment to install dependencies.
-TO install anaconda on Windows, please refer to the link https://docs.anaconda.com/anaconda/install/windows/.
-Once anaconda has been installed, launch a conda promtp and then use the following commands to build.
+The recommended method for building libonvif on Windows is to use a conda environment to install dependencies.
+To install anaconda on Windows, please refer to the link https://docs.anaconda.com/anaconda/install/windows/.
+Once anaconda has been installed, launch a conda prompt and then use the following commands to build.

 ```bash